How important is quality healthy cat food? According the The Humane Society of the United States:

 Be sure to always use clean bowls for food and water.

 The label on the can or package will tell you the general guidelines of how much food you should serve your kitty.
 These guidelines are based on an average healthy cat (is any cat really ever average?!).

 Your feline companion is an individual and may need more or less than what the guidelines say, but the guidelines are a good starting point and you shouldn't move too far from them unless your veterinarian recommends otherwise.

 Most cats love treats and there is no reason a healthy cat should not be given treats.
 However, it's best to give them to your kitty sparingly.
 Give one, or just a few, at a time.

 Treats should not make up more than 5% of your cat's daily food intake.
 For your cat's good health, be sure to give your kitty healthy cat treats and not "junk food."

 Never give your cat "people food" treats.
 These are bad for your kitty's digestion at best and poisonous at worst.

 If your cat stops eating or takes only a few bites and wanders off for more than two meals in a row, consult your veterinarian immediately.

 Life's Abundance is my #1 recommendation for the best cat food online (or anywhere!).
-This is what I feed my healthy cat.
-She loves it and I feel confident that she is getting the best possible feline nutrition.
+This is what I have fed my healthy cats for years.
+They love it and I feel confident that they are getting the best possible feline nutrition.
 None of Life's Abundance's ingredients have ever been recalled.
 Try a sample to make sure your feline friend likes the taste.

 Only Natural Pet Store is my #2 recommendation for buying pet food online.
 They carry only natural products using top ingredients.
 The pet foods they carry are made from "human grade" products and exceed all AAFCO standards.
 Plus, they have a low price guarantee.